Harry Potter prequel: Theft

 In April 2017, the manuscript of the prequel was stolen during a burglary in Birmingham.
 Rowling tweeted about the incident, asking fans not to buy the work if offered it, and West Midlands Police appealed for information.
 The burglary victim told the BBC that the work was "priceless" and had the potential to raise money for additional good causes, if it were to be sold again legitimately.
 "I don't think whoever took it or stole it or who might purchase it will really understand the benefits to people out there, what it can do," he said.
 "If it's destroyed, or if it's lost, it's a great loss."
+As of July 2025, there is no reporting about the whereabouts of the manuscript.